Ryze Build Guide by abzilla

 Will of the Ancients This item has an insane amount of spell vamp.
 If you find yourself getting ganked a lot or you're 1v1 against other champions then definitely get this before Rod of Ages.
 Other than that if you find yourself never targeted then Desperate Power is enough spell vamp for you.

-Abyssal Scepter is good but it'll require you to be close to the enemy to benefit from the 20 Magic Resistance reduction You're ranged, so you want to be away.
+Abyssal Mask is good but it'll require you to be close to the enemy to benefit from the 20 Magic Resistance reduction You're ranged, so you want to be away.

 Rabadon's Deathcap is okay, but Ryze is mana hungry, not ability power hungry.